D4De/classes-pytorch/README.md

 10. **Random**: either a single channel or multiple ones are corrupted with an irregular pattern.

-For each occourring pattern the error models contains other two sub characterizations:
+For each occurring pattern the error models contain other two sub characterizations:

-- Spatial parameters, that allow to better generalize and characterized the spatial distributions.
+- Spatial parameters, that allow to better generalize and characterize the spatial distributions.
 Examples of spatial parameters are:
   - Percentage of channels of the tensors that are corrupted
-  - Maxium number of faults that are corrupted
+  - Maximum number of faults that are corrupted
   - Interval (or skip) between two corrupted values in the linearized tensor.
     Each spatial class has its own set of parameters.
 - Domain models, that models the distribution of the corrupted values.